deepsense-ai/db-ally/docs/how-to/llms/local.md

-# How-To: Use local LLMs
+# How-To: Use Local LLMs

 db-ally includes a ready-to-use implementation for local LLMs called [`LocalLLM`](../../reference/llms/local.md#dbally.llms.local.LocalLLM), which leverages the Hugging Face Transformers library to provide access to various LLMs available on Hugging Face.